sametatila/album-recommendation-app/README.md

 # Album Recommendation System

 This project is an Album Recommendation System built using Flask, GraphQL, and MongoDB.
 The system scrapes data from the BMAT team page, fetches additional data from the Spotify API, and stores it in MongoDB.
-The web interface allows users to search for albums, view recommendations, and navigate through paginated results.
+The web interface allows users to search for albums, view recommendations, and navigate through results.

 ## Project Purpose